Patlavathsaikumar/DTMF-controlled-robot-using-arduino/README.md

 number is send to the microcontroller, the microcontroller is pre-programmed to take decision for any give input and output its decision to motor drivers in order to drive the motors for forward or backward motion or a turn.

+Steps to Setup the robot:

+1) Have a clear cut idea of what every module or Ic does and understand the block diagram.
+2) According to the block diagram and pin configuration diagram make all connections precisely.
+3) After connecting take the arduino uno board and connect it to the computer using A-B USB cable.
+4) Download Arduino IDE software (You can get it from - https://www.arduino.cc/en/main/software).
+5) Make sure you install Board Drivers from the Arduino IDE applications, which helps in running and dumping the code into arduino board.
+6) Wrie the code in the editor and verify(compile) and if successfull then dump the code, else check the program and redump.
+7) Make a call to the mobile connected to the robot.
+8) Now using keypad you can control the robot.